-The Goddess Boann (Spelled Bóinn in modern Irish) is the Irish goddess of inspiration, knowledge, fertility and water.
-She is also the goddess of the Boyne river that flows through the Boyne Valley (Brú na Bóinne) in County Meath.
+The Goddess Boann (Spelled Bóinn in modern Irish) is the Irish goddess of the Boyne river that flows through the Boyne Valley (Brú na Bóinne) in County Meath.
 She has strong ties to this ancient land, particularly to Newgrange, as it is told that she created the river.

-Boann is strongly associated with poetry, and in some early literature it is written that drinking from her river, The Boyne, in the month of June would grant the gifts of poetry and seership.
+Boann is strongly associated with poetry, and legend says that drinking from her river, The Boyne, in the month of June would grant the gifts of poetry and seership.

 Creating The Boyne River